 The Helpline provides information about:

 - management - including product information and advice

 - information about funding schemes to assist people with the costs of continence products such as the Australian Government's Continence Aids Payment Scheme

 - details of local continence service providers, product suppliers and manufacturers

-- ACT, NSW, NT, SA and WA: the After Hours GP helpline on 1800 022 222.
+- ACT, NSW, NT, SA and WA: After Hours GP helpline on 1800 022 222.

-- TAS: phone GP Assist on 1300 780 011 for access to after-hours GP phone advice.
+- TAS: GP Assist on 1300 780 011 for access to after-hours GP phone advice.